SunHaozhe/OmniPrint/README.md

   -c [COUNT], --count [COUNT]
                         The number of images to be created.
   -s [SIZE], --size [SIZE]
-                        Define the height of the produced images if horizontal, else the width
+                        Define the height of the produced images.
+If the option --ensure_square_layout is activated, then this
+                        will also be the width of the produced images, otherwise the width will be determined by both the length of the text and the height.
   -p [NB_PROCESSES], --nb_processes [NB_PROCESSES]
                         Define the number of processes to use for image generation.
 If not provided, this equals to the number